precice/tutorials/two-scale-composite-laminate/README.md

 title: Two-scale composite laminate
 permalink: tutorials-two-scale-composite-laminate.html
 keywords: Meso-micro, Micro Manager, Composite laminate
 summary: We solve a two-scale composite laminate problem with a predefined micro structure.
-One macro simulation is coupled to several micro simulations using the Micro Manager.
+One meso simulation is coupled to several micro simulations using the Micro Manager.
 ---

 {% note %}